jamescarlyle/jamescarlyle.github.io/_posts/2015-07-21-what-is-a-smart-contract.md

 *	Contracts running on it are beyond the reach of manipulation

 	They are executed on thousands of computers, beyond the control of a single powerful entity.
 It will become important to ensure that the network itself is sufficiently "diverse", i.e. that the mining is happening across nodes that are sufficiently separated from each other, both geographically and geopolitically.
+Of course, it also matters who those miners are - the predominance of a small number of Bitcoin miners in China is definitely an impediment for the adoption of Bitcoin by western financial service companies, for example.

 *	Contracts on a public block-chain are permanent